 Marketing and Strategic Communications Extension Certificate

-Gain practical, hands-on exposure to marketing strategies, tactics and best practices for the 21st century.
+Gain practical, hands-on exposure to the latest marketing strategies, tactics and best practices, including word of mouth marketing, social media, content marketing and integrated marketing communications.
 Developed and taught by industry experts, this program provides you with current, in-demand knowledge and skills to inform strategic marketing decisions.

 - Prepare to enter the field of marketing and communications